mil06/gcp-mdp-demo/README.md

 ```
 #### Cloud Storage

+We can continue by using Cloud Storage to upload our JSON file.
 Click on the hamburger icon to expand the products menu (Top left of screen).
 Under STORAGE we'll find the Storage product.
 Below is the Storage browser where we can create a new bucket for the file we'll upload.

 ![GCP Storage Browser](documents/gcp%20ss/GCP%20Storage%20Browser%20SS.png)